pixelsnow/react-app/README.md

 ## How to run

-- `npm run server` to run json-server
+- `npm run server` to run JSON Server
 - `npm start` to run app

 ## Technologies used